rukmanigopalan/adlsgen1togen2migrationsamples/src/Bi-directional/README.md

  2. Place it within the Home Mount Point.

- 3. On the Fusion UI dashboard, view the migration rule.
+ 3. On the Fusion UI dashboard, view the HCFS rule.

  ![image](https://user-images.githubusercontent.com/62353482/80547216-8c355480-896c-11ea-8adb-1a58d4e1be6c.png)

+  You will need to configure the overwrite settings.
+This determines what happens if the LiveMigrator encounters content in the target  path with the same name and size.

+  * **Skip** - If the filesize is identical between the source and target, the file is skipped.
+If it’s a different size, the whole file is replaced.

+  * **Overwrite** - Everything is replaced, even if the file size is identical.

  4. Start your migration with the following settings:

   Source Zone = adls1

   Target Zone = adls2

   Overwrite Settings = Skip

  5. Wait until the migration is complete, and check the contents of your ADLS Gen2 container.

-## Consistency Check

 ## Application Update